Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Observations and Methodology

 Figures \ref{fig:3paneldensities} and \ref{fig:3paneldensities_rsgs} suggest systematic differences between the gas distributions found at the locations of different evolved stars.
 But are these differences statistically significant?

 We first check this with the two-sample Kolmogorov-Smirnov (KS) Statistic, which tests the similarity between two unequal-sized distributions by measuring the maximum distance between the sample CDFs.
 While the KS test has weak sensitivity to differences at the tails of distributions, it is quite sensitive to the difference in medians.
-We compare the \hi and H$_2$ surface density CDFs of WRs, the three subcategories of RSGs, and SNRs with that of the bulk H$_2$ and \hi distribution of M33 using the KS test, and assess whether the null hypothesis (that the locations of massive stars are drawn from the bulk H$_2$ and \hi distribution) can be rejected using $p$-values from the tests (we use a significance level of 0.05 for this purpose). \footnote{We implement this using the \texttt{scipy.stats} package, which returns the KS statistic and two-sided $p$ value, which are listed in Table \ref{tab:stats}. }
+We compare the \hi and H$_2$ surface density CDFs of WRs, the three subcategories of RSGs, and SNRs with that of the bulk H$_2$ and \hi distribution of M33 using the KS test.
+We implement this using \texttt{scipy.stats} package, and use the two-sided $p$-value returned by the test to assess whether the null hypothesis, that the locations of massive stars are drawn from the bulk H$_2$ and \hi distribution, can be rejected.
+We use the standard threshold of $p<0.05$ to reject the null hypothesis.
+The KS-statistic and $p$-values are listed in Table \ref{tab:stats}.

 The results are summarized in Table \ref{tab:stats}.
 For H$_2$, we find that the WRs have the largest difference between its CDF and the bulk M33 H$_2$, and the null hypothesis can be rejected with high confidence, at a significance level $ p\ll$0.05.
 A similar result is also found for the RSGs $>$15 \Msun, but not for RSGs $<$15 \Msun\ and SNRs, which appear at least marginally consistent with having been drawn from the same parent population as the overall distribution within our field of view.
 For \hi, the WRs and SNRs have the largest CDF difference, and the null hypothesis is rejected at the 0.05 level.
 The \hi CDF of high-mass RSGs, similar to H$_2$, have the largest difference of the three RSG categories with the bulk distribution, but it is not statistically significant in this case.
 The \hi of low-mass RSGs on the other hand appear to have a statistically significant difference, but smaller than the high-mass ones.
 A close inspection of Figure \ref{fig:3paneldensities_rsgs} shows that the low-mass RSGs are exploding in slightly lower densities than both the bulk \hi and H$_2$ of M33.
 We also re-checked this with the Anderson-Darling (AD) test, which is more sensitive to the tails of the distributions.
 We find that the above cases where $p<0.05$ with the KS test also have $p<0.05$ with the AD test.
 The AD test returns two cases implying statistical significance at $p<0.05$ where the KS test does not: the H$_2$ CDFs of the 12-15 \Msun RSGs, and SNRs.